-Antoinette Brown Blackwell (1825-1921) of Somerville founded the New Jersey Woman’s Suffrage Association in 1869 with her sister-in-law, Lucy Stone.
 Blackwell served as the president of the Association from 1891 to 1892.
 She also fulfilled the duties of vice-president of the Association for the Advancement of Women (AAW) and the New Jersey State Federation of Women’s Clubs.
-In addition, at the age of 95, Blackwell was one of a few key early New Jersey suffragists who voted in the 1920 presidential election.
+Additionally, at the age of 95, Blackwell was one of a few key early New Jersey suffragists who voted in the 1920 presidential election.

-In 1875, Blackwell published The Sexes throughout Nature in which she argued for equality of the sexes in every species.
-She also believed that every species made an equal contribution to the history of evolution.
+In 1875, Blackwell published The Sexes Throughout Nature where she argued for equality of the sexes through the study of nature.
+She believed that every species made an equal contribution to the history of evolution.
 She was elected a member of the American Association for the Advancement of Science in 1881.